Key Takeaways

 Double Blepharoplasty

-“Double blepharoplasty” commonly refers to surgery on both the upper and lower eyelids performed in a single procedure.
-The term can also refer to Asian eyelid surgery, where a crease is surgically created in the upper eyelid.
+The term ‘double blepharoplasty’ is used to describe surgery on both the upper and lower eyelids performed in a single procedure.
+The term can also refer to a technique sometimes performed to create a defined upper eyelid crease in individuals whose natural anatomy does not include one.

 Who is a Candidate for Blepharoplasty?